Afton 50KM Info

-Field limit for the Afton Trail Run is 975 runners (combined 25K and 50K distances).
+The field limit for the Afton Trail Run is 975 runners (combined 25K and 50K distances).

 Entry fees are not refundable under any circumstance, race registrations are not transferable to other participants, future years races or other Rocksteady Running events – additionally we do do not allow transfers between distances.
 Acceptance of these conditions is part of the registration process.
-Please note that emails requesting any of the above will not be answered.

 What you get:

 A well marked course with plenty of aid and tons of friendly, experienced volunteers.
 All runners will receive a beefy wood finishers medal, check it out HERE.
 A high quality unisex tri-blend t-shirt – past years shirts can be seen HERE.
 Each runner will receive a complimentary post race meal (burgers, veggie burgers, sides and fixings.)

 The Afton Trail Run is approximately 25 minutes East of St. Paul, MN and 40 minutes East of Minneapolis, MN.
 Minneapolis (MSP) is a world class international airport and traveling to the race is a breeze.

 Afton State Park is located about 15 minutes from Woodbury, Hastings and Stillwater.
 About 30 minutes from St. Paul and about 45 Minutes from Minneapolis and Bloomington.
 Various lodging options are available in each city.